puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 * the most recent catalog for every node.
 * fourteen days (configurable) of event reports for every node (an optional, configurable setting).

 If you want to set up a PuppetDB database manually, the [PuppetDB configuration documentation](/puppetdb/1.6/configure.html#using-postgresql) has more information.

 ### The PE Console

 For a split installation, you install the console on its own dedicated server, but if you have a monolithic installation, you install it on the same server as all of the other PE components.

 The console server can:

 * serve the console web interface, which enables administrators to directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, and invoke orchestration actions.
 * collect reports from and serve node information to the puppet master.

 #### Role-based Access Control (RBAC)

-[todo: short description]
+With RBAC, PE nodes can now be segmented so that tasks can be safely delegated to the right people.
+For example, RBAC allows segmenting of infrastructure across application teams so that they can manage their own servers without affecting other applications.
+Plus, to ease the administration of users and authentication, RBAC connects directly with standard directory services including Microsoft Active Directory and OpenLDAP.

+For detailed information to get started with RBAC, see the [PE user's guide](./rbac_intro.html).

 #### Node Classifier (NC)

-[todo: short description]
+PE 3.7.0 introduces the rules-based node classifier, which is the first part of the Node Manager app that was announced in September.
+The node classifier provides a powerful and flexible new way to organize and configure your nodes.
+We’ve built a robust, API-driven backend service and an intuitive new GUI that encourages a modern, cattle-not-pets approach to managing your infrastructure.
+Classes are now assigned at the group level, and nodes are dynamically matched to groups based on user-defined rules.

+For a detailed overview of the new node classifier, refer to the [PE user's guide](./console_classes_groups_getting_started.html).

 >**Note**: Like PuppetDB and the database support components, RBAC and node classifier databases run on PostgreSQL, and you can use an existing PostgreSQL instance of have one created for you when you install PE.
 Note that if you are using an existing PostgreSQL instance, you will need the host name, user name, and user password for accessing these databases.